mdubourg001/maximedubourg.com/assets/posts/effective-form-development-with-use-reducer.md

 ## What makes forms hard ?

-As said before, forms are the way for users to interact with applications, which implies several things:
+As said before, forms are the main way for users to interact with applications.
+This implies several things:

-- being directly provided by humans, **forms data need to be validated** before being used anywhere (worth for every piece of data that is not coming from inside your application, you'll thank me later).
-As many validation rules may be common to several forms, their quantity and complexity often grow as the application grows and as the business logic evolves
+- being directly provided by humans, **forms data need to be validated** before being used anywhere (_advice worth for every piece of data that is not coming from inside your application, you'll thank me later_).
+While many validation rules may be common to several forms, their quantity and complexity often grow as the application grows and as the business logic evolves
-- as they are subject to validation, forms data will be **source of validation errors, which need to be displayed to the user** for them to correct their input
+- as they are subject to validation, forms data will be **source of validation errors, which need to be displayed to the user** for them to correct their inputs
 - as modern applications often contain more than simple contact forms, **some form fields may sometimes be bound to others**, (ex: several fields changing their value while the user fills a single input): this usually implies some declarative business logic (=code) to be written somewhere
 - for the same reasons as the previous point, **form fields often produce a lot of different data types**: texts, booleans, numbers, dates, times, datetimes, files, objects (yes! think creatable selects for example), etc...
 This makes state management and business logic complex to abstract and maintain
-- TODO: form data is often sent to an API which itself validates, =handling server errors, HTTP request state
+- except in the case of local-first applications, **data filled into forms are usually sent to servers over HTTP**, which implies handling HTTP requests states (loading, success, error...) that often have incidence on forms fields, as well as **potential server errors** (validation errors, internal errors, etc...) that also need to be displayed to the user

+All these constraints off course vary with the nature, complexity, and size of applications, but they are the main pain points of developing forms.

 ## What does not work in common solutions ?